Jing Qian

 CV

 I explore the domestic and international politics of international taxation, with a focus on why — for decades — governments have been reluctant and unable to curb tax avoidance.
 More broadly, I study the politics of public finance, as well as transparency and replicability in quantitative research.
-My dissertation is supported by the Princeton University Multi-Center Graduate Student Dissertation Grant.
+My dissertation is supported by the Princeton University Multi-Center Graduate Student Dissertation Grant and Dean's Completion Fellowship.

 Some of my work has been published in International Organization and Public Administration.